William L. Sherrill

 William L. Sherill was a producer in the early film industry of the United States.
 He served as president of the Frohman Amusement Company.
 A 1918 issue of Theatre Magazine reported he was the single most important figure among independent producers of motion pictures.

 Biography

-Sherrill was president of the Frohman Amusement Corporation and several of its productions were advertised as being "presented" by him.
+Sherrill was president of the Frohman Amusement Corporation, formed in 1914 in Delaware and based in New York City, and several of its productions were advertised as being "presented" by him.
 He also became president of the Producers and Exhibitors Affiliated company.

 Sherrill traveled to Frohman's studios in Tampa, Florida to check in on production of Birth of a Race.

 The New York Times reported on a dispute involving allegations Mayor Mitchell used his position to influence coverage of an automobile accident in which Sherrill was one of those involved.